 Fashionistas should definitely keep an eye on Veras’ website for the market’s upcoming dates.
 It’s a great way to buy some inexpensive, Scandinavian-style pieces or just spend a relaxed morning rummaging in tonnes of second-hand clothes and accessories.
-Veras Market takes place the first and third Sundays of each month—at Bispeengbuen during spring and summertime and indoors at Copenhagen Street Food in Papirøen in the winter.
+Veras Market takes place every Sunday – at Bispeengbuen during spring and summertime and indoors at Nørrebrohallen in the winter.
 With such a great number of stalls packed with clothes of all styles, it comes as no surprise that visitors leave the place with bags filled with goodies.
 Make sure to head in early because the place gets super packed.

-One of Copenhagen’s the oldest and biggest flea markets, Thorvaldsens Plads Antique Market, can be found in the city’s historic center near the Thorvaldsens Museum and its picturesque canals.
-There, stalls filled with knickknacks, Danish porcelains, jewelry, silvers, and many more antiques of all kinds sold by some of the finest antique dealers in Denmark entice would-be shoppers
+One of Copenhagen’s oldest and biggest flea markets, Thorvaldsens Plads Antique Market can be found in the city’s historic centre near the Thorvaldsens Museum and its picturesque canals.
+There, stalls filled with knick-knacks, Danish porcelains, jewellery, silvers and many more antiques of all kinds sold by some of the finest antique dealers in Denmark entice would-be shoppers.

-For flavorful vegetables, fresh-baked bread, and quality meat products, head straight for Bazar Vest.
-The huge shopping center welcomes approximately 1,000 customers every week.
-As well as a great variety of products and delicacies from all over the world, visitors can also find clothing stores, souvenirs shops, cozy restaurants, and cafés to indulge in Scandinavian delicacies after shopping.
+For flavourful vegetables, fresh-baked bread, and quality meat products, head straight for Bazar Vest.
+The huge shopping centre welcomes approximately 1,000 customers every week.
+As well as a great variety of products and delicacies from all over the world, visitors can also find clothing stores, souvenirs shops, cosy restaurants, and cafés to indulge in Scandinavian delicacies after shopping.

 With approximately 400 stall holders, shoppers may have to dig deep to find something that suits their tastes, but it’s quite unlikely that visitors will leave Bagagerumsmarkeder empty-handed.
 The largest market in Scandinavia, it welcomes approximately 35,000 guests every second Sunday of the month.
 Everything from antiques, bric a brac, books, furniture, and utensils are sold in low prices to bargain hunters from all over the country.
 Filled with booths, cars, and food stalls, tourists can also mingle with locals who are always eager to strike up a conversation.